 Child Care Resources maintains a database that includes all types of legally operating programs, both licensed and unlicensed.
-We have information about ages of children programs serve, hours of operation, rates, and programming.
+We have information about ages of children the programs serve, hours of operation, rates and programming.
 We update our database regularly, particularly so we know which facilities have vacancies.

-How do I get list of child care providers?
+How do I get a list of child care providers?

 - Complete the child care needs online form.
 The more complete your response, the better we’ll be able to match your needs.
 We’ll get back to you by the next business day.